Regression

 The distance between the camera and the anonymous figures of people going about their daily lives in public inverts the convention that documentary and street photography should be up close.
 Transgender people must be increasingly wary as society becomes increasingly hostile towards them.

 As a result the UK dropped from 16th to 22nd place in the annual ranking of LGBTQ+ rights of 49 European countries by ILGA-Europe (International Lesbian, Gay, Bisexual, Trans and Intersex Association Europe).
 The UK has regressed from 1st to 22nd place since 2015.

-The Supreme Court ruling and the ‘interim guidance’ from the Equality and Human Rights Commission led to an immediate increase in discrimination against transgender people by organisations and individuals.
+The Supreme Court ruling and the resulting ‘interim guidance’ from the Equality and Human Rights Commission led to an immediate increase in discrimination against transgender people by organisations and individuals.

 The message being received is that transgender people are no longer welcome in public life in the UK.
-It should also be noted that As a result of these political developments in the UK, this project evolved into a representation of the increasing marginalisation of transgender people in the UK (and elsewhere).